astropy/astropy/docs/index.rst

 The Astropy project is made both by and for its users, so we highly encourage contributions at all levels.
-This spans the gamut from sending an email mentioning a typo in the documentation or requesting a new feature to one of the addresses in :ref:`getting_help` all the way to developing a major new package.
+This spans the gamut from sending an email mentioning a typo in the documentation or requesting a new feature all the way to developing a major new package.

 The full range of ways to be part of the Astropy project are described at `Contribute to Astropy <http://www.astropy.org/contribute.html>`_.
 To get